Speaker | Time | Text |

 The seeds from the crop circle germinated much faster and at a much higher rate than the seeds from outside. | ||

-What happens to the seeds of the stalks that he puts into a microwave oven to try to produce a similar effect? | ||
+What happens to the seeds of the spots that he puts into a microwave oven to try to produce a similar effect? | ||

 Do you get a similar effect with the seeds? | ||

-Don't believe he's done a germination test on them yet, although it's obvious that this will be the next one. | ||
+I don't believe he's done a germination test on them yet, although it's obvious that this will be the next test. | ||

-Well, that's a good question, isn't it? | ||
+Well, that's a big question, isn't it? | ||

 Yes. | ||

-And furthermore, after the germination, when I began to grow them, I turned them in my garden. | ||
+And furthermore, after the germination, when I began to grow them, I planted them in my garden. | ||

-And I'm trying to print a set under very bad conditions in full shade and another set in full sunlight to do a comparison of how fast they grow. | ||
+And I planted one set under very bad conditions, and another set in full sunlight to do a comparison of how fast they grow. | ||

-The set, the control and from the circle sample in the full sun, there was no difference in the growth. | ||
+The set, the control, and from the circle sample in the full sun, there was no difference in the growth. | ||

 They grew normally. | ||